SaarthShah/PowerOutageAnalysis/README.md

 Our next step was to clean the dataset in order to make the rows and columns usable for our study.
 Here are some of the steps we took to properly clean the dataset:

-1. The power outage start date and time is given by 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' which are two seperate columns.
+1. The power outage start date and time is given by `OUTAGE.START.DATE` and `OUTAGE.START.TIME` which are two seperate columns.
 Aggregating the dates and times into a singular datetime object would allow us to quickly look into when the outages are starting with an exact time, without having to look into two seperate columns.

-2. The power outage restoration date and time is given by 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' which are two seperate columns.
+2. The power outage restoration date and time is given by `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` which are two seperate columns.
 Aggregating the dates and times into a singular datetime object would allow us to quickly look into when the outages where resolved with an exact time, without having to look into two seperate columns.

 3. As our study emphasizes on the correlations between the duration of the power outage and other columns, it would make sense for us to drop any datapoints where we do not have a reported power outage duration.
 Thereby dropping all columns where the duration of the power outage is null.